-Over 20 years I have been in the health and wellness field.
-Luckily for me, the industry is so wide and vast that my gypsy nature has done well here, traipsing around, always finding something to explore and bring back to my clients.
-A crucial piece of this exploration has always been a mind + body + spirit orientation, laying the essential foundation for my entire career.
+I have been in the health and wellness field for over 20 years.
+Lucky for me, the industry is so wide and vast that my gypsy nature has done well here, traipsing around, always finding something new to explore and then bring back to my clients.
+A huge piece of this exploration has always integrated mind + body + spirit, laying the essential foundation for my entire career.

 (By the way, if you prefer, you can see my career-in-a-nutshell list of training & education HERE.)

 My 30's: Honing My Craft

 I loved what I was doing through my 20s.
 But I started getting itchy—yes, right around the good ole’ Saturn Return.
 Of course, right?
 Alas, I felt a significant change was in order.
 I moved to Boulder, CO in 2001 for the Contemplative Psychotherapy program at Naropa University.
 While in school, I dropped personal training, continued to teach a few fitness classes here and there, but focused mostly on building a new massage practice.
 It turned out that the Naropa program wasn't quite the right fit; I stayed in the program for only a year.
 But what I found in Boulder, were mountains, blue skies, and a huge dance community.
 Total life-changer.
 Dance taught me how to move through life--literally!--in a whole new way.
 Instead of "athlete-ing" (I was a competitive athlete growing up) my way through challenging times, for instance—with push and a competitive drive—I realized there was something else to tap into that felt better.
 I found fluidity and ease.

 I found my grace.

 This was like changing out a pair of glasses and seeing in a whole new way.
 Dance impacted me physically, emotionally, spiritually.
 It was therapeutic on all levels and was a huge part of my shift out of a very long and heavy depression.